kustyk97/NumbersRecognition/README.md

     --lr="The learning rate to use for training."
 ```
 ### Plots
-You can plot results of training, by run the following command:
+You can plot the results of training, by run the following command:
 ```bash
 python plots.py
 ```